Best action games for Nintendo Switch iMore 2022

 The Nintendo Switch has plenty of awesome adventure games for you to play through.
 From games best played with friends to journeys through different worlds, there are various adventure games sure to pique your interest.
 Of all of them, Astral Chain rises to the top of the pack delivering a sci-fi drama that's oozing with style and packed to the brim with fast-paced, combo-heavy action.

-- Best overall: Astral Chain - Nintendo Switch [Digital]
+- Best overall: Astral Chain - Nintendo Switch game

 - Best multiplayer: Super Smash Bros.
 Ultimate - Nintendo Switch